metaisbeta/asniffer/README.md

  String pathToCode = "path to the source code to by analyzed";
  String pathToReport = "path to where you wish to store the generated output file report";

- Runner runner = new Runner(pathToCode, pathToReport);
+ ASniffer aSniffer = new ASniffer(pathToCode, pathToReport);

- runner.collectSingle(); //for a single project
+ aSniffer.collectSingle(); //for a single project

- runner.collectMultiple(); //for multiple projects.
+ aSniffer.collectMultiple(); //for multiple projects.
 It will run considering the directory structure is prepared for
                            //multiple projects, as described in the "How to Use" section on this Readme.

 ```